ukhsa-collaboration/snapperdb/README.md

 ```
 /$PATH/snapperdb/user_configs
 ```
+however it is best practice to set up the *GASTROSNAPPER_CONFPATH* environment variable to point to your config directory.

-The reference genome should have the .fa suffix and be placed in.
+The reference genome should have the .fa suffix and the path defaults to
 ```
 /$PATH/snapperdb/reference_genomes
 ```
+however it is best practice to set up the *GASTROSNAPPER_REFPATH* environment variable to point to your directory of reference genomes.

 If the reference is a *de novo* assembly place the original FASTQ files in the reference_genomes directory and it will use them to mask ambiguous mapping regions.
 They need to be of the format $reference_genome.R1.fastq.gz $reference_genome.R2.fastq.gz.
 If you want your variants to be annotated you can add a Genbank file to this directory with the naming convention reference_genome.gb